18F/handbook/_pages/policies/detailing-and-offboarding-policies/ttsjobs.md

 The hiring team is responsible for confirming the applicants meet the qualifications outlined in the posting  (i.e. GS level, required experience).

-For HR to move forward with a selection, the applicant must meet the following qualification:
+For HR to move forward with a selection, the applicant must meet the following qualifications:

+- been on their current PD for at least 90 days
 - must hold the same grade level as the PD or have at least one year of specialized experience at the next grade below
   - if applicant is at the grade below, they will need to provide an updated resume and HR will need to qualify them. **This means Supervisors should NOT announce who they have selected until HR approves the selection**
 - If the role being advertised is a detail and does not have a PD associated with it, then any GS level can apply, unless the HM specifies which GS levels they are accepting.